The Evolution of Smartphones — And Web Technology Development

 Smartphone Adoption Spurred a New Internet

-This surge in smartphone use demanded a new internet.
-This time, it’s a new way to view the internet — from both the front of the application and the back.
+And it demanded a new internet.
+This time, it’s a new way to view the internet — from both the front and back.

-Like the PC internet revolution of the 1990s, the last decade has demanded swift innovation in API connectivity, data compression, protocols, and UI/UX.
+Like the PC revolution of the 1990s, the last decade demanded innovation in API connectivity, data compression, protocols, and UI/UX.

 Mobile Surpassed Web